Bargerey History, Family Crest & Coats of Arms

 Early History of the Bargerey family

-Another 229 words (16 lines of text) covering the years 1379, 1579, 1666, 1749 and 1359 are included under the topic Early Bargerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bargerey research.
+Another 115 words (8 lines of text) covering the years 1379, 1579, 1666, 1749 and 1359 are included under the topic Early Bargerey History in all our PDF Extended History products and printed products wherever possible.

 Bargerey Spelling Variations